• Christmas Recipes

 Ingredients

-• 12 oz Chocolate candy melts (makes ~6-15 hot cocoa bombs depending on size of molds.
+• 12 oz Chocolate candy melts makes ~6-15 hot cocoa bombs, depending on the size of molds.

 • ยฝ-1 tbs Hot cocoa mix per bomb